 Activities for Kids, Beyond Disney

 We all know the main attractions in Orlando, but did you know that there are so many more things to see and do, especially with kids?
 Many of these activities are also very affordable and even free.
 The following activities offer plenty of fun if you need a break from Disney or Universal for a few days.
+Also, check out our experience regarding how much you need to plan for your Disney trip.

 Kids Town at the Orlando Science Center